Get Started Free

 For years, Google Meet has offered live captions, allowing users to see a text transcription of what's being said.
 While helpful, it still required the participants to read and process the information.
 The real-time speech translation feature takes things significantly further by automatically translating the speaker's voice into the chosen target language in real time.
 [1]

-Powered by Gemini AI, the system not only translates the words but also preserves the speaker's original tone, pitch, and vocal style.
-This creates a natural meeting translation experience; for instance, allowing a manager speaking in English to be head in Spanish by their Madrid-based colleagues without any need for a human interpreter.
+Powered by Google's Gemini AI, the system not only translates the words but also preserves the speaker's original tone, pitch, and vocal style.
+This creates a natural meeting translation experience; for instance, allowing a manager speaking in English to be heard in Spanish by their Madrid-based colleagues without any need for a human interpreter.

 The interface of Google Meet real-time speech translation feature.